Kodak, Tennessee: The Treaty of Dumplin Creek

 The Treaty of Dumplin Creek was signed at Maj.
 Hugh Henry's fort, in the area that would become Kodak, on June 10, 1785, between the proposed, never-recognized State of Franklin and the Cherokee tribe of Native Americans.
 The precise location of the treaty signing is not known and has been subject of archaeological investigation.
 According to a state historical marker placed at one site thought to be the location of the signing, commissioners involved in the treaty from the State of Franklin were John Sevier (namesake of the county in which Kodak sits), Alexander Outlaw and Daniel Kennedy.
 The marker identifies the Cherokee signers as "the King of the Cherokee, Ancoo of Chota, Abraham of Chilhowee, The Sturgeon of Tallassee, the Bard of the Valley Towns and some thirty others."
 The treaty's effect was to open the East Tennessee counties of Blount, Hamblen, Jefferson, Knox and Sevier to white settlers and homesteaders without Native resistance.
 The historical marker incorrectly identifies this as the only treaty made by the State of Franklin, though there was at least one other (the Treaty of Coyatee, also with the Cherokee).

-Retail
+Commerce

-Exit 407 on Interstate 40 has many restaurants and several stores.
+Exit 407 on Interstate 40 has many restaurants and several stores, including national and various local shops.
+A Buc-ee's opened in 2023 and it claims to be the world's largest convenience store.

-Bass Pro Shops is located right off the exit.
-Other stores in Kodak include Food City, Dollar General, Family Dollar and various local shops.